j-noon/horrorhouse/README.md

 ## Returning viewers
 - To progress in the game and learn some new stuff.
 - find all the tokens and escape.
-- to re practice the modules and get more understanding in what theyve learnt.
+- to practice the modules and get more understanding in what they've learnt.

 # Purpose of Horror House
 Horror Houese's main purpose is for educational gain.
-By leaving clues on what to do and where to press it will demostrate examples of pentesting techniques that are used day to day in the field of a pentester.
+By leaving clues on what to do and where to press it will demostrate examples of pentesting techniques that are used day to day in the field of a pen-tester.
 With the clues getting less and less helpful, and the puzzles getting harder, it will force the users to then go and search or read up about the technique thats being hinted upon, for them to then return to the game to then finally be able to complete the game by escaping the rooms.

 # Features